-*** This is a live document and was last updated Saturday 24 April to reflect the latest guidance in Wales.
+*** This is a live document and was last updated Friday 4 June to reflect the forthcoming changes in Scotland and Wales.

 Note that it is not possible to cover every local variation across the UK here, and you should always follow local restrictions where these are imposed.